drj11/drj11.github.io/forth-philosophy.md

 - Uniformity.

-The use of "chumminess" here is a reference to Ritchie declaring that [some particular C struct hack was
+The use of "chumminess" here is a reference to Ritchie declaring that some particular C struct hack was
 "unwarranted chumminess with the C implementation"](http://c-faq.com/struct/structhack.html)

 ## Implicit Notation

-I'm covering two points here with "Implicit Notation".
+I'm covering two points here with "Implicit Notation":
-One is, the stack;
+- the stack;
-Forth's (famous) data stack is the place where most computational data gets manipulated.
+- the (lack of) syntax.

+If you've heard anything about Forth, you've probably heard that it is a "stack based language".
+It's the thing that makes it different from other languages.

+The second point is syntax.
-But I'm also covering a second: the general lack of syntax.
+There is a general lack of it.
 And I don't just mean the syntax is small, it's almost non-existant.